wp-plugins/bootstrap-main-menu-responsive/readme.txt

 * Menu responsive to mobile and computer.
 * Bootstrap technology.
+* Allow submenus (only 1 level)
-* In admin panel you can set visible or invisible your actual header, search, register and login :)
+* In admin panel you can set visible or invisible your actual logo, header, search-bar, register and login :)
 * Menu options: fixed at top, fixed at bottom, normal, dark menu, etc.
 * Easy uninstall not harming your wordpress installation in anyway.